- A LOF file is a plain text file ending with the extension ".lof" that contains a list of audio files to import into an Audacity project window.

 There are only two commands "file" and "window", each with associated options:

-- file: (required) specifies the full path to the file which then imports as a new track in the current window (the path must always be in double quotes)
+Specifies the full path to the file which then imports as a new track in the current window (the path must always be in double quotes).
+There is one optional parameter:

-- offset: an optional parameter to the file command, specifying the start time of the audio file in seconds
+- offset: specifies the start time of the audio file in seconds

-- offset: an optional parameter to the window command, specifying the left-most time displayed in the window
+- offset: specifies the left-most time, in seconds, displayed in the window

-- duration: an optional parameter to the window command, specifying how much time should be displayed in the window
+- duration: specifies how much time, in seconds, should be displayed in the window

 Given an empty project window, the following LOF file located at C:\Desktop imports the audio file "sample1.wav" from the Desktop into that window, followed by "sample2.wav" and "sample3.wav" from other locations underneath.
 Then a new project window is created and the audio file "sample4.wav" from the Desktop is imported into it.